UniversityOfPlymouth-Electronics/Embedded-Systems/level4/TASK150.md

 Can you use these to display signal levels on the three input devices:

 * Green display for the LDR
-* Yellow display for the POT
+* Red display for the POT
 * Blue display for the Microphone

 ---